manorrock/eagle/azure/cosmosdb/README.md

 Then the rest is using the KeyValueStore APIs.

-## Overriding the Azure Cosmos client dependency
+## Overriding the Azure Cosmos library dependency

-Beneath the covers the CosmosDB implementation uses Azure Cosmos client.
-If your own project uses the Azure Cosmos client, or any of its dependencies you should be aware of this.
-Note the version of the Azure Cosmos client dependency that this implementation uses can be found in the pom.xml file of this module.
+Beneath the covers the CosmosDB implementation uses Azure Cosmos library.
+If your own project uses the Azure Cosmos library, or any of its dependencies you should be aware of this.
+Note the version of the Azure Cosmos library dependency that this implementation uses can be found in the pom.xml file of this module.

 ## Factory properties